desktop/dugite/README.md

 # Dugite

-This project provides bindings for Node applications to interact with Git repositories, using the same command line interface that core Git offers.
+This project provides Typescript bindings for Node applications to interact with Git repositories, using the same command line interface that core Git offers.

-The bindings are written in Typescript.

 ### Getting Started